sderosiaux/react-stack-step-by-step/README.md

 It's because by default, ESLint does not understand ES6.

-Before fixing that, let's simplify our life, and create a npm script command.
+Before fixing that, let's simplify our life, and create a npm script command to run this command quickly.

 ## Add a npm script